 Lava Beach Club offers five luxury day chalets for hire.
 Decked out in natural colours while retaining elements of the ocean via the use of tables made from driftwood.
 Each chalet is poignantly named after elements of volcanic geology (ours was Magma) and features a mini bar, television, sofas, shower, WC and outside seating area.
 Offering direct access to the pool and beach the chalets are something we would definitely recommend for those visiting for the day, or if you really want to splurge a penthouse suite with four bedrooms is also available!

-The Beach is likely to be the reason many will visit and despite some offshore construction obscuring the views over the Gulf of Oman, the set-up down on the sand is very appealing.
+The Beach is likely to be the reason many will visit and the set-up down on the sand is very appealing.
 The 1100 SQM stretch of private beach is reserved for hotel and beach club guests only, meaning it never feels too busy (even with the hotel running at 100% occupancy during our recent weekend stay).
 An abundance of sun loungers are evenly spaced along the shoreline and the crescent-shaped cove means shallow waters and few waves.
 Back on the sand, there are watersports, a dive centre and beach volleyball court.

 Lava Dining takes the fusion concept of MediterrAsian cuisine made popular in Dubai by Chef Reif Othman (formally of Zuma and Play) and presents it in a discreet waterfront setting bathed in natural light.
 The restaurant, much like the chalets, focuses on light wood, a fully-stocked central bar and pleasant outside shisha.
 Sensibly, the menu focuses on lighter food in relatively small portions, designed for the beach.
 Think Piri Piri Chicken (AED 125), Goan Shrimp Curry (AED 136), Crab Tian (AED 80) and a Three Way Bento Box (AED 90).
 Don’t pass on the aptly named Pav-Lava, Lava Dining‘s unique take on the traditional pavlova with its flame coloured crunchy meringue adorned with a mango and passionfruit coulis.